kKaskak/rust-snake-game/README.md

 # rust-snake-game
- A simple Snake game written in Rust
+ A simple Snake game written in Rust using:
+- `rand` for randomisation
+- `piston_window` for the 2d game window

 ## Build the project
 ```